DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 dating experiences.
 In applying the work of Judith Butler[^17_Lindsay_6], the performative acts of gender will be considered both in my personal process and choices and in the way that online dating sites encouraged me to behave.
-What began as a study of “objective” observations of the pedagogical aspects of dating websites, particularly Match.com and Okcupid.com, evolved into a weaving of my own personal story about the informal learning that happens in these spaces.
-While autoethnography is a less traditional method, using my own experiences and observations from participating in several online dating sites was selected as an ethical approach for respecting others’ online dating experiences and provided a great deal of information.[^17_Lindsay_7],[^17_Lindsay_8],[^17_Lindsay_9] I will use reflexive practices to examine how popular commercial dating sites play a pivotal role in shaping and re-shaping my online identity choices.
+What began as a study of "objective" observations of the pedagogical aspects of dating websites, particularly Match.com and Okcupid.com, evolved into a weaving of my own personal story about the informal learning that happens in these spaces.
+While autoethnography is a less traditional method, using my own experiences and observations from participating in several online dating sites was selected as an ethical approach for respecting others' online dating experiences and provided a great deal of information.[^17_Lindsay_7],[^17_Lindsay_8],[^17_Lindsay_9] I will use reflexive practices to examine how popular commercial dating sites play a pivotal role in shaping and re-shaping my online identity choices.